-- 5.1.1 Firearms are regulated by Divisions (see Appendix D), but courses of fire must remain consistent for all Divisions. - 5.1.2 [H] The minimum cartridge case dimension for handguns to be used in IPSC matches is 9x19 mm.
-The minimum bullet diameter is 9 mm (.354 inches). - [R] There is no minimum caliber for rifles used in IPSC matches. - [S] The minimum caliber for shotguns used in IPSC matches is 20 gauge (20 bore).
+- 5.1.1 Firearms are regulated by Divisions (see Appendix D), but courses of fire must remain consistent for all Divisions. - 5.1.2 The minimum cartridge case dimension for handguns to be used in IPSC matches is 9x19 mm.
+The minimum bullet diameter is 9 mm (.354 inches).